 Compared to dinosaurs, mammoths and saber-toothed cats, fish evolution may not seem all that interesting--until you realize that if it weren't for prehistoric fish, dinosaurs, mammoths and saber-toothed cats would never have existed.
 The first vertebrates on the planet, fish provided the basic "body plan" subsequently elaborated on by hundreds of millions of years of evolution: in other words, your great-great-great (multiply by a billion) grandmother was a small, meek fish of the Devonian period.
-(See a gallery of prehistoric fish pictures.)
+(See a gallery of prehistoric fish pictures and a list of 10 recently extinct fish.)

 The Earliest Vertebrates: Pikaia and Pals